MPQ3910A Reference Design - High Voltage Boost for APD in LiDAR applications

 1.1 Description

-The autonomous vehicle has been a hot topic for a while, but now it is staring to become a reality.
-To enable high degrees of autonomy, vehicles are using combined methods of surroundings detection, like cameras, RADAR and LiDAR.
+Autonomous vehicles have been a hot topic for some time, but now they are staring to become a reality.
+To enable high degrees of autonomy, vehicles are using combined methods (cameras, radar, and LiDAR) to detect surroundings.

-LiDAR is a ranging device that works similar to a RADAR; but uses light waves instead of RF waves.
-A laser diode emits light pulses, and an advanced photodiode (APD) senses the reflection to determine the time of flight and thus the distance to the reflecting object.
+LiDAR is a ranged device.
+It functions similarly to radar, but uses light waves instead of RF waves.
+A laser diode emits light pulses, and an advanced photodiode (APD) senses the reflection to determine the flight time and the distance to the reflecting object.

-A design challenge that presents when working with LiDAR systems is providing a high voltage power supply to bias the APD sensor, as these kinds of photodiodes can need up to 300V depending on their size.
-The power supply must be cost effective and pass the EMC regulations in the automotive industry.
+A significant design challenge with LiDAR systems is providing a suitable high-voltage power supply to bias the APD sensor, as these types of photodiodes can require up to 300V, depending on their size.
+The power supply must be cost-effective and pass automotive EMC regulations.

 This reference design uses the MPQ3910A to control a boost converter working in DCM.
-This allows the use of cheap small sized components and to overcome the limitations due to very high duty cycle.
-The boosted voltage is effectively doubled through a charge pump to achieve >350V output capability while still using lower voltage rating semiconductors, which are smaller, cheaper and have better performance than their high voltage counterparts.
+This design allows cost-effective, space-saving components to overcome LiDAR limitations due to a very high duty cycle.
+The boosted voltage is effectively doubled through a charge pump to achieve more than 350V of output capability while using semiconductors with a lower voltage rating.
+These semiconductors are smaller, inexpensive, and perform better than their high-voltage counterparts.

 1.2 Features